|Learn how to provide affordable housing for all.

 Community land trusts are nonprofit organizations that purchase or otherwise protect land and make it available for community purposes.
 A successful affordable housing example is the Burlington Community Land Trust (BCLT) in Vermont.
 This project involved the Sarah Cole House in the "Hill" section of the city, which includes many large 19th century homes built by lumber barons and merchants.
 The Hill had changed dramatically over the past two decades as old homes were converted to college offices, dorms, fraternity houses, apartments, and rooming houses.
 The changes brought noise, traffic, lack of parking, and poor maintenance to many of the homes.

-The local Community and Economic Development Office encouraged the BCLT to develop and manage a single-room occupancy project to serve homeless, low-income, single women (women at risk of losing their housing).
+The local Community and Economic Development Office encouraged the BCLT to develop and manage a single-room occupancy project to serve homeless, low-income, and single women (women at risk of losing their housing).
 The Sarah Cole House was chosen for the project because of its history as an owner-occupied rooming house.
 Despite having resident owners, the building had fallen into disrepair.
 Neighbors first objected to the development as another assault on the neighborhood and protested to the local zoning board.
 BCLT responded with an appropriate site plan, staffing plan, and house rules.
 Opposition was dropped and the zoning was approved.
 After BCLT rehabilitated the house and grounds, area residents expressed satisfaction with the neighborhood improvement.

 Community development corporation (CDC)